Astanga Yoga

 The primary series

-The primary series of Astanga yoga, also known as the Yoga Chikitsa, consists of 75 asanas, or postures.
-The primary series is designed to purify and align the body and to prepare the practitioner for the more advanced series of Astanga yoga.
-The primary series includes standing poses, seated poses, inversions, and backbends, and is traditionally practiced in the morning on an empty stomach.
+The primary series of Astanga yoga, also known as the Yoga Chikitsa, is intended to realign the spine, detoxify the body, and build strength, flexibility, and stamina.
+It is also designed to prepare the practitioner for the more advanced series of Astanga yoga.
+The series takes an hour and a half to complete, beginning with sun salutations (surya namaskara A and surya namaskara B) and moving on to standing poses, seated poses, inversions, and backbends before relaxation.
+It is traditionally practiced in the morning on an empty stomach.

 The intermediate series